kartik2309/RLPack/docs/overview.md

 # General structure {#overview}

+To make RLPack easy to use, there are "keywords".
+This loosely refers to various functionalities implemented in RLPack which can be accessed by simply passing a string.
+These keywords can be collectively passed in a dictionary (more on this below) to run an experiment.
+To use a feature, you can refer to its corresponding page and look for the keyword which you wish to use.
+For example, you can see the keywords for models [here](@ref models/index.md).
+You can collectively pass the dictionary of simple and intuitive keywords to `rlpack.Simulator` or `rlpack.SimulatorDistributed` (depending on the agent you use), and your experiments will be up and running!

 RLPack runs `Simulator` defined in `rlpack.simulator`.
 This class provides an easy-to-use interface to train agents. `Simulator` accepts a dictionary (keyword argument `config`) which must contain parameters specific to the agent you are about to train or evaluate.
 In general, the